Vitols999/QMS-WIKI/Ubuntu-18-HowTo.md

 * * * * * * * * * *

 This installation guide is based on a fresh new installation of Ubuntu 18.04.
+It works with Ubuntu 20.04 LTS as well (tested with a virtual machine).

 # Ubuntu build process